How To Participate in a Dive Against Debris®

 How do I become a Dive Against Debris Diver?

-Any Junior Open Water Diver or higher can take the Dive Against Debris Speciality course and help tackle marine debris issues head on.
+Any PADI Junior Open Water Diver, Freediver or Advanced Mermaid or higher can take the Dive Against Debris Speciality course and help tackle marine debris issues head on.
 Become a diver to join the world’s largest underwater citizen science movement on the planet.
+Through this course you’ll be able to participate in regular Dive Against Debris surveys and become part of the solution.

 Become a diver to join the world’s largest underwater citizen science movement on the planet.
-Any Junior Open Water Diver or higher, can help to tackle marine debris issues head on.
+Any PADI Junior Open Water Diver, Freediver or Advanced Mermaid, can help to tackle marine debris issues head on.
+It's as easy as logging your dives.

 - Find your local PADI Dive Center to get certified in Dive Against Debris.
 This is a standardized Adventure Dive so you can get your Advanced Open Water Certification and Dive Against Debris at the same time.